 The Buddha’s use of the word “brahman” here refers to his dismissal of another externality — that of birth.
 The brahmins (or brahmans) regarded themselves as being spiritually superior to the other classes in Indian society.
 Not so, said the Buddha.
 People are spiritually superior or inferior due to their acts, not their birth:

 “Not by birth is one an outcast; not by birth is one a brahman.
 By deed one becomes an outcast, by deed one becomes a brahman.

-So the quote, although a little opaque, does embody a genuine Buddhist teaching, and it also comes from the scriptures.
-The wording is a little condensed and compressed, and the mention of “birth and death” isn’t in the Chinese version, but I think it’s close enough to be considered genuine.
+So the quote, although a little opaque, does embody a genuine Buddhist teaching, and it also comes from the (Mahayana) scriptures.
+The wording is a little condensed and compressed, and the mention of “birth and death” isn’t in the Chinese version, so I’m classifying this as “fakeish” rather than fake or genuine.